Other types of hepatitis

 Mild illness possibly including fatigue, fever and jaundice.
 More serious illness can occur in people with HIV and others with weakened immune systems.

-About 95% of adults clear the virus without treatment.
-The chance of developing chronic hepatitis B becomes much greater if a child is exposed at a young age, especially as an infant.
+About 95% of healthy adults clear the virus without treatment.
+The chance of developing chronic hepatitis B is much greater for children, especially infants.

-Chronic infection can lead to liver damage, cirrhosis and cancer.
+Chronic infection (lasting more than six months) can lead to liver damage, cirrhosis and cancer.

-Chronic infection can lead to liver damage, cirrhosis and cancer.
+Chronic infection (lasting more than six months) can lead to liver damage, cirrhosis and cancer.

 Vaccine/ Immunity Yes Yes No

-There is no vaccine for hepatitis C, but there are vaccines against hepatitis A and B.
+There is no vaccine for hepatitis C, but there are vaccines to prevent getting hepatitis A and B.

-A person can have more than one hepatitis infection.
-This co-infection can cause the person to be more ill than if the person has only one virus infection.
-Getting the vaccines for hepatitis A and B will help protect a person's health, even if they have hepatitis C.
+A person can have more than one viral hepatitis infection.
+This is called coinfection and it can cause the person to be more ill than if they only had one viral infection.
+The best way to prevent hepatitis A and B is to get vaccinated against these viruses.

-Hepatitis D is a virus that only infects people with hepatitis B. Like other co-infections, having hepatitis B and D will cause more liver damage than hepatitis B alone.
+Hepatitis D is a virus that only infects people with hepatitis B. Like other coinfections, having hepatitis B and D will cause liver damage to happen faster than having hepatitis B alone.

 Hepatitis E is transmitted similarly to hepatitis A (by contact with contaminated feces, but also through eating undercooked wild meat).
 It is not often seen in North America.
 It is most common in Asia.

-Hepatitis G is an RNA virus, similar to hepatitis C. It is blood-borne but does not cause disease and can co-exist with other types of hepatitis.
+Hepatitis G is transmitted through blood-to-blood contact, similar to hepatitis C, but does not cause disease and can co-exist with other types of hepatitis.
 No treatment is required for hepatitis G.

 Resources for service providers